dev-bootcamp-2019/final-project-ynkumar143/README.md

 Once the ganache-cli is running with localhost server (127.0.0.1:8545).
 Open your browser after successful installation of metamask, change the network to localhost 8545 in metamask.

 Now import an admin account from ganache-cli console (First account) and checkc the ERC20 token balance by adding ERC20 address in custom token setup.

+### Demo View
+Once you setup everything,a demo video will explain complete functionality of the project. https://youtu.be/zX6B4jjccL8

 ### Ropsten testnet Deployment